CMecrow/CM-Project-5/README.md

 ### Navbar

 - As mentioned, one of the main goals with the navbar was to give space to the site name 'Leaf Skateshop'.
 The logo font was chosen because it was bold and angular, and because it looked stylish in full caps, rather than overbearing.
 The colour scheme of the logo was chosen to fit the leaf, nature theme, as well as being a colour that would work well in other areas of the site, and provide enough distinction to other text for accessibility.
 All of the links present in the nav were originally going to be spread across the top of the page (see wireframes), however when making the site, they looked good centered underneath the strong logo, as it really draws the eye on the page.
-To keep the navbar from becoming slightly bloated with too many links, it was split into two rows with the top row being the priority links to the available products, and the second row being further product filtering in the search bar, along with icons for Account and Basket.
+To keep the navbar from becoming slightly bloated with too many links, it was split into two rows with the top row being the priority links to the available products, and the second row being further product filtering in the search bar, along with icons for Account, Admin and Basket.
 These icons were chosen as they fit standard ecommerce convention, and don't clutter the navbar with too much text.
 While mouseovering any of the icons and nav links, the colours will change to indicate that the item is a link that can be clicked and will take the user away from the current page.
 The navbar is also responsive in that as soon as the display falls below 992px, it will become a button which will provide a dropdown list of all links.
 The searchbar is excluded from this as it moves to the top of the page.

 ### Searchbar